alexandruioanvoda/IntronPicker/README.md

 # IntronPicker
+This script picks introns flanking the circRNAs for potential binding and conservation analysis purposes.
 CircRNAs are a novel form of non-coding RNAs with growing attention from the scientific community.
-This tool is a simple script that automates picking introns flanking the circRNAs for potential binding and conservation analysis purposes.

 ## Prerequisites
 Bash